Stages of Reading Development: The Ultimate Guide

 As you can see, the stages of reading development start from the moment your little one is born and continues from there.
 It is something that takes time and effort, but offers so many benefits to your child.

 Author: Felicity is mum of 2 daughters.
 Her passion is the parenting industry and creating a community where everyone feels welcome no matter how they choose to parent.
-It is this passion that led to the creation of The Baby Vine.
-Follow Flick on Facebook and Instagram.
+Follow Flick at The Baby Vine, on Facebook and Instagram.

 My four year old son is being taught sounds in school and is picking them up well.
 We also speak two other languages at home, should we teach her to read in these languages at the same time, or allow her more time to become familiar with English reading?